sathibault/blog/_posts/2015-09-24-twitter-access.md

 Follow these brief instructions to create the keys and tokens required for consuming Twitter feeds.

-Open another brower tab and visit [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new)
+Open another browser tab and visit [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new)

 Fill out the a name, description and the URL of your website and click